The Sharper Image was a kingdom.

 At a cost of $1k, the ad netted Thalheimer $10k in sales (about $5k of which was profit).
 He repeated this process — each time, with better results — and by the age of 27, he’d made his first million dollars.

-By 1979, Thalheimer’s system of advertising was so successful that he decided to launch his own catalogue high-tech gadgets nobody knew they needed.
+By 1979, Thalheimer’s system of advertising was so successful that he decided to launch his own catalog of high-tech gadgets nobody knew they needed.

 Thalheimer embarked on a quest to find the most unique products on the market — things that “other people didn’t sell.”